recSlayer/elm-time-travel/docs/0-setup.md

 **If you use Windows** and the command above does not work, try the following instead:

-- Open Powershell (not cmd)
-- Run the command `Set-ExecutionPolicy RemoteSigned` in Powershell.
+- Open Powershell (not cmd) **as an administrator**, and run the command `Set-ExecutionPolicy RemoteSigned` in Powershell.
 (You only need to do this once.)
-- Try the following command to start the Elm live compiler:
+- Then open Powershell _not_ as an administrator, and try the following command to start the Elm live compiler:
   ```
   elm-live -e "C:\Program Files (x86)\Elm\0.19.1\bin\elm.exe" --open "--" src/Main.elm --output elm.js
   ```